MarcFord/flask-boilerplate/README.md

     5. Flask-DebugToolbar
     6. Flask-Classy; with a custom base view class for class based views
     7. Flask-Admin
+    8. Flask-Security
-    8. WTForms
+    9. WTForms
-    9. PyYAML, used here for database seeds
+    10. PyYAML, used here for database seeds
-    10. Gunicorn, for application server with gevent
+    11. Gunicorn, for application server with gevent
-    11. Bootstrap-sass
+    12. Bootstrap-sass
-    12. Font-Awesome
+    13. Font-Awesome

 #### Work in Progress
 This project is a work in progress, documentation and base are not yet fully developed.
 Support form the community is welcome!